kobitoko/Game-Jam-Tools-Resources/readme.md

 **Shoebox** https://renderhjs.net/shoebox/
  A free Adobe Air based app, sort of a swiss knife for ui or sprite sheets, it has things like sprite sheet packer & extracter, slicer, frame sheet, bitmap font, tile extractor from a screenshot of a game, and texture ripper etc.

-**Tiled Map Editor** https://thorbjorn.itch.io/tiled and http://www.mapeditor.org/
- Tiled is a free software level editor.
-It supports editing tile maps in various projections (orthogonal, isometric, hexagonal) and also supports building levels with freely positioned, rotated or scaled images or annotating them with objects of various shapes.
-Also for its Unity import support https://seanba.itch.io/tiled2unity

 **Explosion Generator** http://www.explosiongenerator.com/
  Generate very customizable 2D sprite explosions.
 It is a web app.